revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-7. In SQL, What are the commands that are the part of Data Definition Language?
+7. In SQL, what are the commands that are the part of Data Definition Language?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > Data Definition language or DDL commands are used to describe or define the structure of the database objects.
-In DDL, following are the commands:
+In DDL, the following are the commands:
 > - create
 > - alter
 > - drop